Murder Mystery Game AI

 Organization and Presentation

 How you present case files affects perceived authenticity as much as the materials themselves.
-Players who receive professionally organized, physically substantial case files engage more deeply with the investigation.
+Professionally organized, physically substantial case files help draw players into the investigation from the moment they open the folder.

 Storage and fastening: